 sacrifice dignity of wit, and energy of sense to sound and colour, [and] to be placing them upon a level with some of our modern fine ladies who estimate their admirers by their dress and equipage, and not their merit and understanding.

 This reveals the view that poetic miscellanies should not patronise readers by offering shallow or diluted versions of poetry: it should show ‘merit and understanding’ and prompt further reading rather than being a substitute for it.
 Oldys’s hostility to the superficiality of ‘dress and equipage’ suggests a parallel hostility towards the intermingling of old and new, something which is integral to the miscellany’s identity.
 His comparison of editorial choices with frivolous ladies choosing the most handsome or well-dressed suitor reveals a circumspect attitude towards those miscellanies which privilege aesthetic rather than literary concerns.
 It also locates the genre in a wider conversation about taste, choice and consumption that was still current thirty years later when Percy published the Reliques.
 Despite these and many other criticisms, and despite being derided as workaday, Bysshe’s Art of English Poetry is an important moment in the story of the evolution of the miscellany form.
-In his 1948 essay, Culler identified it as one of just seven eighteenth century commonplace books, and claimed that these ‘are not really distinct works but increments upon a common base or rings in the same tree.’
+In his 1948 essay, Culler identified it as one of just seven eighteenth-century commonplace books, and claimed that these ‘are not really distinct works but increments upon a common base or rings in the same tree.’
 Culler’s organic metaphor recognises that the changes which occur from one collection to another are gradual and that poetic collections are inevitably interconnected, even as their editors often accentuate their unique authoritativeness.
 It also draws attention to the paradox that such collections are, at this point in their history, predominantly constituted of – or reconstituted from – familiar or recycled material.
 Yet the passage from the ‘Dedication’ quoted above also tells of the pleasure found in gathering together diverse extracts, according to theme.
 The work is important because it acknowledges the importance of poetic heritage but boldly rejects poets such as Chaucer and Spenser.
 These poets, although they ‘have not been excell’d, perhaps not equall’d by any that have succeeded them,’ were expressed in terms so unfashionable that Bysshe stated that ‘the Readers of our Age have not Ear for them.’
 Such decisions suggest not that Bysshe was indifferent to the account of English poetry that his selection gave, but rather that he crafted a collection which would be received as relevant and accessible.
 The Art of English Poetry is part instruction manual, part printed commonplace book and part poetry collection – but it is a text which marks a transition from the personal commonplace book to a more public statement about the intimate relationship between reading and writing poetry.
 It offers some poetic variety, demands autonomy in the reader and encourages critical and comparative reading.